DrJWCain/VFS/README.md

 On re-booting, port 445 will again be bound to the Kernel mode MS supplied SMB server.

 ### 2. Windows Service
-Running a local admin program each time we want to run our SMBServer is not a good apprach, so the SMBserver code also come supplied with a Windows Service called NetManService.
+Running a local admin program each time we want to run our SMBServer is not a good approach, so the SMBserver code also come supplied with a Windows Service called NetManService.
 This contains the same code as the Free445, but wrapped in a Windows service, so that after initial installation (that requires elevated permissions), the service can be run from a non-elevated executable to achieve the same result - freeing port 445.

 To get this working, open QCIFSSever\NetManService\NetManService.sln in a new copy of Visual Studio, and build _release 64-bit_.
 This makes a new exe under Data\x64\DLL_Data\vfs\QCIFSProcessor\NetManService.